-For FY2019, the Group reported revenue of S\$3.565 million compared to S\$9.019 million for FY2018.
-The significant decline in revenue was mainly due to the one-off sale in FY2018 of the entire 24% interest in land held for development, Ju Ren Da Sha, located in Zhuhai, China for S\$4.970 million.
-Additionally, the decline in revenue was attributed to a room upgrading program at the Group's Grand nest HOTEL zhuhai over the course of FY2019.
+For FY2020, the Group reported revenue of S\$5.412 million compared to S\$3.565 million for FY2019.
+The increase in revenue was mainly due to the sale of properties developed for sale located in Zhuhai, China, offset by the decrease in revenue from Grand nest HOTEL zhuhai.